What is a Loft Apartment in NYC?

 There is a substantial difference when it comes to NYC lofts and apartments.

 Lofts are apartments that used to be old warehouses.
-They have few amenities but may offer perks such as a roof deck or garden.
+They have few amenities but may offer perks like a roof deck or garden.

-A traditional apartment is broken down into rooms, with walls separating each room.
-Most apartments usually come with a kitchen, main living area, bedroom, etc.
+A traditional apartment is divided into rooms, with walls separating each room.
+Most apartments usually have a kitchen, main living area, bedroom, etc.

 What Are the Advantages of Lofts